The strange world of transfinite Melodies -- Recognizability for weak and strong infinite time $\alpha$-register machines: Abstract

 \section{Abstract}

 For exponentially closed ordinals $\alpha$, we consider recognizability of constructible subsets of $\alpha$ for $\alpha$-(w)ITRMs and their distribution in the constructible hierarchy.
-In particular, we show that, for class many values of $\alpha$, the sets of $\alpha$-wITRM-computable and $\alpha$-wITRM-recognizable subsets of $\alpha$ are both non-empty, but disjoint, and, also for class many values of $\alpha$, the set of $\alpha$-wITRM-recognizable subsets of $\alpha$ is empty.
+In particular, for $\alpha$-ITRMs, we show that, there are lost melodies that are recognizable without parameters for all $\alpha$, that the iterated recognizability is absolute between $L$ and $V$ for most values of $\alpha$ and generalize ``all or nothing''-phenomenon known from ITRMs occurs for a proper class of $\alpha$.
+For $\alpha$-wITRMs, we offer a complete characterization of those $\alpha$ for which lost melodies exist and that the relation between the sets of computable and recognizable subsets of $\alpha$ varies wildly, depending on $\alpha$: The computable sets may be included among the recognizable sets (which is usually the case in ordinal computability), but there are also class many values of $\alpha$ for which the set of recognizable sets is empty and such for which the set of recognizable sets is non-empty, but disjoint from the set of computable sets.